 Baseline and relative measures of births and deaths

 For our dependent variable – the difference between the number of births during the pandemic trimesters in 2020 and 2021 and the expected number of births – we rely on official records of the number of registered live births (2015-2021) published by the Colombian National Bureau of Statistics (DANE) and the Brazilian Departamento de Informática do Sistema Único de Saúde (DATAUS) within the Ministry of Health (DATAUS).
 The Brazilian data cover births until December 2021, whereas the Colombian data stop in September 2021.
 The Colombian data are preliminary for the last two years, but reflect about 95% of the final figures.
-Despite the potential underreporting of births in the Brazilian data, our level of aggregation (i.e., state) assures that the underreporting o births is unlikely to affect our results (Girodo et al. 2015).
+Despite the potential underreporting of births in the Brazilian and Colombian data, our level of aggregation (i.e., state and department) makes municipal-level underreporting unlikely to affect our results (Girodo et al. 2015).
+It is noteworthy that if birth reporting coverage was similar during the pandemic period in both countries, estimates of relative changes would not be affected by underreporting of births, as it would be the case of absolute changes.
 In total, we use information on 23.5 million births (19.2 million in Brazil, and 4.3 million in Colombia).

 We draw on the 2015-2019 information to calculate the expected numbers of births (i.e., baseline births), accounting for time trends and seasonality.
 Based on these expected numbers of births, we calculate our dependent variable as the ratio between observed and baseline births.
 These ratios, denoted as rbc (i.e., relative birth changes), are analogous to those of excess mortality, as they express the relative change in the number of births with respect to a pandemic-free scenario.
 These calculations are disaggregated by maternal age (10-19, 20-24, 25-29, 30-34, 35-39, 40-54) and years of schooling groups (zero to three y.s., four to seven y.s., eight to 11 y.s., and 12 or more y.s.).
 Disaggregation by maternal age groups allows us to account for the age pattern of fertility, and the years of schooling groups serve as a proxy for women’s socioeconomic positions.
 Given the nature of the educational systems and the characteristics of the labor markets in these two countries, particularly for women, the years of schooling groups are a good proxy not only for women’s human capital accumulation, but also for their socioeconomic status (Sánchez-Ancochea 2021; De Ferranti et al. 2004).